In this week’s “Ask Sharon,” I advise a seller who is wondering if they can avoid hosting an open house after they list their home for sale.

 I am thinking of selling my house, but there’s one hold-up that I just can’t get past.
-I have super nosy and judgmental neighbors, and I already know they’ll be buzzing about how much my home is listed or sold for.
+The problem is my super nosy and judgmental neighbors.
+I already know they’ll be buzzing about how much my home is listed or sold for.
 I really want to avoid them coming into my house, but I know that anyone is invited to enter during an open house.

-My question is, Is it okay to sell my house without any open houses?
+My question is, As a seller, Can I avoid having an open house?
 Or is there any other way I can ensure that my neighbors don’t enter my for-sale home?

 Stumped but ready to sell

 Oh dear.
 I can sense that these neighbors are a particularly annoying bunch, and I’m sorry you’ve had to deal with them for so long.

 First, I’ll say that a seller is never required to do anything that makes them feel uncomfortable.
 I’ve had sellers who require me to be at every single home showing (rather than allowing buyers to enter with the help of a lockbox), and I’ve had luxury home sellers who request that each buyer show that they are pre-approved for the house before entering.
 I’ve also had sellers with young children who can only accommodate showings during certain time frames.
 When at all possible, I do my very best to work with my sellers and accommodate their specific needs and desires.

 So, the simplest answer to your question is that you do NOT have to approve an open house into the listing and marketing plan that we’ll develop together.
 With a little extra work, we can avoid having an open house as you sell your home.

 How to avoid having an open house as a seller